-To date, I have not been able to ascertain exactly when the town of Williamsborough, as it was first named, was founded and settlement actually began.
+To date, this Author has not been able to ascertain exactly when the town of Williamsborough, as it was first named, was founded and settlement actually began.
 It is currently still in existence in Vance County, North Carolina, but few records of the early times are available, at least to me.
 Perhaps others out there have this information, but they don't seem to care to share it with the world.

 Based on all the bits and pieces that I have gathered over the years, it seems that Williamsborough was started around 1755, in what was the recently-established (1746) Granville County.
 Today, it is situated in Vance County, North Carolina, about halfway between the county seat of Henderson and the NC-VA state line, on the current NC Route 39.